TriDEntApollO/dotfiles/README.md

 **Warning:** If you skip any of the dependencies, you will have to modify the dot files accordingly.

-**Note:** Dependencies that have **"manual installation not required"** dont require you to manually install them, they come pre-pacaked in the dotfiles.
+**Note:** Dependencies that have **"manual installation not required"** dont require you to manually install them.
+They come pre-pacaked in the dotfiles.

 Required for installation: